Unionization in the tech sector: United States

+People supporting a Wiki Workers United union at Wikimania 2026.

 Tech unionization is relatively new in the United States, with the exception of telecommunications.
 Workplaces are primarily organized with the Communications Workers of America and to a lesser extent OPEIU, USW, Teamsters.
 The overall private job sector has a historically low union density rate of 7 percent, with the tech industry being even lower than that.

 From 1974 to 1983, the United Electrical (UE) formed a Silicon Valley Electronics Organizing Committee (EOC), which was made up of 1 full time staffer and a dedicated network of rank and file from National Semiconductor, Siltec, Fairchild, Siliconix, Semimetals, and others.
 They had a newsletter called "The Union Voice" in English, Spanish and Tagalog languages.

 Between 1970 and 2016, a patchwork of IBM worker initiatives formed including the National Black Workers Alliance, IBM Workers United and Alliance@IBM.

 Since 2014, various Amazon worker initiatives have largely unsuccessfully sought union recognition in different Amazon warehouses.
 In 2021, members of Teamsters voted at a convention to form an 'Amazon division' to make it a strategic priority.

 Unionization has picked up speed since 2019 as several unions have successfully launched initiatives to organize tech workers, such as the Communications Workers of America, United Steel Workers and Office and Professional Employees International Union.

-In March 2019, 5 employees of npm, Inc. were laid off, 4 of whom were involved in organizing for a union.
+In March 2019, 5 employees of Npm, Inc. were laid off, 4 of whom were involved in organizing for a union.
 In July, npm settled with three employees for $105,000 after they filed a complaint with the NLRB alleging retaliation.

 In February 2020, 14 Instacart part-time (<30 hours) in-store shopper employees voted to form a union with UFCW, in the first app based union in the nation.
 One year later, in January 2021, Instacart announced it is laying off 2,000 employees including all 10 remaining unionized workers.